boazbk/tcs/lec_00_1_math_background.md

 Giving a bijection between two sets is often a good way to show they have  the same size.
 In fact, the standard mathematical definition of the notion that "$S$ and $T$ have the same cardinality" is that there exists a bijection $f:S \rightarrow T$.
-In particular, the cardinality of a set $S$ is defined $n$ if there is a bijection from $S$ to the set $\{0,\ldots,n-1\}$.
+In particular, the cardinality of a set $S$ is defined to be $n$ if there is a bijection from $S$ to the set $\{0,\ldots,n-1\}$.
 As we will see later in this course, this is a definition that can  generalizes to defining the cardinality of _infinite_ sets.

 __Partial functions:__ We will sometimes be interested in _partial_ functions from $S$ to $T$.
-This is a generalization of the notion of a function to consider also $F$ that is not necessarily defined on every element of $S$.
+This is a generalization of the notion of a function to consider also mappings $F$ that are not necessarily defined on every element of $S$.
 For example, the partial function $F(x)= \sqrt{x}$ is only defined on non-negative real numbers.
 When we want to distinguish between partial functions and  standard (i.e., non-partial) functions, we will call the latter _total_ functions.
 When we say "function" without any qualifier then we mean a _total_ function.
-That is, the notion of partial functions is a strict generalization of functions, and so a partial function _not_ necessarily a function.
+That is, the notion of partial functions is a strict generalization of functions, and so a partial function is _not_ necessarily a function.
 The set of partial functions is a proper superset of the set of total functions, since a partial function is allowed to be defined on all its input elements.
 When we want to emphasize that a function $f$ from $A$ to $B$ might not be total, we will write $f: A \rightarrow_p B$.
 We can think of a partial function $F$ from $S$ to $T$ also as a total function from $S$ to $T \cup \{ \bot \}$ where $\bot$ is some special "failure symbol", and so instead of saying that $F$ is undefined at $x$, we can say that $F(x)=\bot$.